emilyspieler/onemainform/README.md

 _see above_

 Get as close to the design as you can using whatever libraries/frameworks you’re most comfortable with.
 If you have any questions, feel free to ask.
-_designed using boostrap and a11y standards as well._
+_designed using boostrap and a11y standards as well (ability to use without a mouse, descriptions for screen readers, high contrast)._

 *Please feel free to email emilyspieler1@gmail.com if there is additional criteria that is needed*